 - Add several drops of fresh contact solution to the lens.

 - Rub the lens gently with your figure up and down and then back and forth for 30 seconds.
 Do not rub the lens in a circle.
 This can damage the lens.

 - Place the lens in the right compartment of the lens case.
 Make sure it is covered by fresh solution.
 Replace the cap and screw tightly into place.

 How long can I wear my contacts?

-- Only wear your contacts during the day.
+- Only wear your contacts during the day (unless they are extended use and you have explicitly been told it’s ok to leave them in).
 Take out your contacts at night before you go to bed or before you take a nap.

 - Ask your eye specialist how long you can use your contacts before changing to a new pair.
 Some contacts are thrown out after a day and others after weeks or months.